 Do you know what you’re making for Christmas dinner yet?
 If you’re a meat eater, it’s most likely to be a traditional roast turkey.
 For a vegetarian however, what you cook for your Christmas meal can be a bit more challenging.
-I’m here to help you out with these five delicious and festive vegetarian Christmas main course ideas.
+I’m here to help you out with these five delicious and festive vegetarian roast dinner alternatives to try this Christmas.

 I’ve eaten all kinds of different things for Christmas dinner from the ubiquitous nut roast, to Delia’s parsnip roulade and Rose Elliot’s Christmas galette.
 In more recent years I’ve created my own recipes for Christmas.
 If you’re interested you can read more about how my Christmas meals have changed over the years on the Vegetarian Society’s website.